-A total of 1,114 cases of breast cancer, including invasive breast cancer, Lobular Carcinoma in Situ (LCIS), Ductal Carcinoma in Situ (DCIS) and all other Carcinoma in Situ, were diagnosed through the CSP during the 2005-2006, 2006-2007 and 2007-2008 program years, representing an overall breast cancer detection rate of 8.0 per 1,000 clients screened through the program.
-Figure 9 shows how the detection rate for breast cancer varies by age for cases diagnosed between the 1994-1995 and 2007-2008 program years; rates were highest among the youngest and oldest age groups.
+Breast Cancer Detection A total of 402 cases of breast cancer, including invasive breast cancer, Lobular Carcinoma in Situ (LCIS), Ductal Carcinoma in Situ (DCIS) and all other Carcinoma in Situ, were diagnosed through the CSP during the 2008-2009 program year, representing an overall breast cancer detection rate of 8.7 per 1,000 clients screened through the program.
+Figure 9 shows how the detection rate for breast cancer varies by age for cases diagnosed between the 1994-1995 and 2008-2009 program year; rates were highest among the youngest and oldest age groups.
 The relatively high detection rate of breast cancer among women under age 40 can be explained, in part, by the program's eligibility criteria which allow women under age 40 to have screening mammograms only if they are considered to be at increased risk for breast cancer.
 The higher detection rate for breast cancer among the older group is consistent with the incidence of breast cancer in the general population, where incidence increases with age, with the highest incidence in women 75-79 years of age (New York State Cancer Registry, 2003-2007).
-Figure 9

 Identification of breast cancer at an early stage when it is most treatable and the survival rate is more favorable is a primary goal of the CSP.
-Overall, the percent of clients diagnosed with breast cancer at early stages (in Situ or Stage I) was 52.3 percent between the 1994-1995 and 2007-2008 program years (Figure 10).
+Overall, the percent of clients diagnosed with breast cancer at early stages (in Situ or Stage I) was 50.9 percent between the 1994-1995 and 2008-2009 program years (Figure 10).
 The percentage of early stage diagnosis increases with age.
-The lower percent of early stage disease in younger women may, once again, be associated with the CSP eligibility criteria, which allow women under 40 to have a screening mammogram only if they are considered to be at increased risk for breast cancer.
-Figure 10
+The lower percent of early stage disease in younger women may, once again, be associated with the CSP eligibility criteria, which allow women under 40 to have screening mammograms only if they are considered to be at increased risk for breast cancer.

 Cervical Cancer Screening Results

-The percentage of abnormal Pap test results among all women screened in the program was 15.6 percent in the 2005-2006, 2006-2007 and 2007-2008 program years.
+The percentage of abnormal Pap test results among all women screened in the program was 12.2 percent in the 2008-2009 program year.
 Abnormal Pap test results can include any of the following: atypical squamous cells of undetermined significance (ASC-US), low-grade squamous intraepithelial lesions (LSIL) including HPV changes, high-grade squamous intraepithelial lesions (HSIL), atypical squamous cells of undetermined significance - cannot exclude HSIL (ASC-H), atypical glandular cells - all subcategories (AGC), squamous cell cancer or other.
 Figure 11 illustrates how the percentage of abnormal Pap test results varies with age; younger women are more likely to have abnormal findings than older age groups.
 This pattern may be due, in part, to the program enrollment patterns for younger women, which make it more likely for those with positive findings to be enrolled in the CSP.

+Figure 11
-Figure 11 Pap Test Results by Client Age New York State Cancer Services Program April 2005 -- March 2008

-The number of abnormal Pap tests, and, subsequently, the number of diagnostic services, has increased dramatically since the program's inception, paralleling the increase in the number of younger women screened through the CSP as a result of the expansion of program eligibility to women ages 18 to 39 in 2002 (Figure 12).
+Pap Test Results by Client Age New York State Cancer Services Program April 2008 - March 2009 The number of abnormal Pap tests, and, subsequently, the number of diagnostic services, began to decline in the 2008-2009 program year, after a dramatic increase over the course of 6 years, paralleling the increase in the number of younger women screened through the CSP as a result of the expansion of program eligibility to women ages 18 to 39 in 2002 (Figure 12).
+Once again, the decline in the 2008-2009 program year can be explained, in part, by the decline in the number of younger women screened through the program during this same time period (see Figure 1).